God of War Ragnarök: Valhalla

-Sometime after the end of Ragnarök, Kratos receives an anonymous invitation to Valhalla; he and Mímir force their way through its entrance.
+Sometime later, Kratos receives an anonymous invitation to Valhalla; he and Mímir force their way through its entrance.
 Kratos's equipment and magical powers are stripped away and he is defeated in combat.
 Awakening on the shores outside the entrance, Kratos and Mímir are confronted by Freya and Sigrun.
 Freya, now Queen of the Realms, had invited Kratos to join her council as the new God of War but he refused, reluctant to wield such power again after abusing it in Greece.

 After fighting through Valhalla, Kratos is approached by Týr, who sent the invitation.
 Týr coaxes Kratos to open up and face his past but Kratos is prevented by his anguish.
-To master himself and accept his past, Kratos proceeds through more trials, facing manifestations of past foes, such as Modi and Magni, and appearances from the illusory head of Helios.
+To master himself and accept his past, Kratos proceeds through more trials, facing manifestations of past foes like Modi and Magni, and appearances from the illusory head of Helios.
 One attempt goes wrong; Sigrun violates Valhalla's rules to save Kratos and Mímir from a definitive death, weakening her connection to the land.
 Týr helps Kratos confront a manifestation of his younger self to overcome his fears and self-loathing.
-Kratos concludes that although his younger self was spiteful and cruel, he also sacrificed himself in order to release the power of hope back to humanity, (Note: As depicted in the ending of God of War III) proving there was always good in him.
-Realizing the difference between serving others and being of service, Kratos makes peace with himself and agrees to join Freya's council as a god of hope.
+Kratos concludes that although his younger self was spiteful and cruel, he also sacrificed himself to release the power of hope back to humanity, (Note: As depicted in the ending of God of War III) proving there was always good in him.
+Realizing the difference between serving others and being of service, Kratos makes peace with himself and agrees to join Freya's council as a Norse God of War, championing the ideals of hope.

 Through more trials in Valhalla, Mímir reveals the depth of his romantic feelings for Sigrun.
 In the secret ending, Sigrun decides not to endure the trials to restore her connection to Valhalla, instead choosing to leave her post as a Shield Maiden and travel the world alone to find her purpose, promising to eventually return to Mímir.